 Eyecare Plus also offers Visual Therapy and Behavioural Optometrist sessions at its stores, although it’s best to check with your local store in advance.
 Through these services, Eyecare Plus aims to improve eye health, as well as visual motor skills and visual perception to improve your eyesight in all aspects.

-With close to 100 stores across Australia, Optical Superstore has a wide variety of men’s, women’s and kids’ glasses and frames to suit all styles and eyesights.
+Optical Superstore has close to 100 stores across Australia with a wide variety of men’s, women’s and kids’ glasses and frames to suit all styles and eyesights.
 And with brands including Calvin Klein, Ray-Ban, Gucci and Johnson & Johnson available both in store and online, there is plenty of choice.
+In addition, it offers a selection of contact lenses to order online.

 Via its website, Optical Superstore allows consumers to book an eye test or a more detailed examination at the store of their choosing.
 If you’re not sure about which glasses to go with, or you’re a bit nervous about your eye examination, Optical Superstore provides its Expert Advisor through the website, which runs you through the processes and provides general information about eye health to make sure you are well-prepared when you step into your local store.
 It also offers free delivery on all purchases over $95.